 There are a number of treatment options for OSA.
 All people with OSA can benefit from weight loss, and in mild OSA this may be all that is needed.
 For others, commonly used treatments include using a mask with Continuous Positive Airflow Pressure (CPAP) or oral devices (mandibular advancement device).

-For more information read the Adelaide Sleep Health, sleep disordered breathing page.
+For more information visit Adelaide Sleep Health.

 Regular insufficient or poor quality sleep is common and can adversely affect our health and wellbeing.
 Insufficient sleep can result in daytime sleepiness, poor concentration, performance and mood and increase risk of mistakes and accidents especially motor vehicle and workplace accidents.